-As a PhD Candidate in Ethnomusicology at The University of Pittsburgh, my research interests include African American popular music, women in music history, music and media industry politics, and collecting, curating and archival practices.
-Using an interdisciplinary approach, my work draws on Cultural Studies, Feminsit Theory, Critical Race Theory and Media Studies.
+As a PhD Candidate in ethnomusicology at The University of Pittsburgh, my research interests include African American popular music, women in music history, music and media industry politics, and collecting, curating and archival practices.
+Using an interdisciplinary approach, my work draws on Cultural Studies, Feminist Theory, Critical Race Theory and Media Studies.
 Through the primary method of ethnography, I seek to engage in work that does not simply make knowledge about communities, but rather makes knowledge with communities.
-I am currently the recipient of the Andrew Mellon Fellowship for the 2018/19 school year.

-Gospel Mime: My Master’s Thesis, “Gospel Mime: Anointed Ministry, Afrocentrism, and Gender in Black Gospel Performance,” examined the unique praise and worship practice within the African American Church community that combines popular gospel music with the theatrical medium of miming.
-One of the most recent forms of praise song and dance to emerge in Black congregations nation-wide, Gospel Mime was formally introduced into worship services in Pittsburgh, Pennsylvania in the early 1990s.
-Whereas traditional gospel performances are structured around live vocal and instrumental performances, Gospel Mime blends non-verbal communication with pre-recorded gospel music.
-As a ministry, Gospel Mime expands the line of liturgical song and dance, which has been an important part of Black Christian worship services since the 1970s, and has sparked debate about the role of dance and the body in worship practices.
-This thesis seeks to historicize Black gospel performance within the framework of an African American music continuum in order to locate Gospel Mime as a nationally mediated and popularized circuit of Black expressive culture that produces meaning—both celebrated and contested—about race, religion, and gender.
-By investigating the history, social meanings, and embodied practices of Gospel Mime as an innovative outlet for creative spiritual expression rooted in traditional gospel practice, this thesis analyzes Gospel Mime as a set of aesthetic values and practices that articulate African American identities through sound and gesture.
-Based on research conducted during 2015 and 2016 with Bethlehem Baptist Church, in McKeesport, Pennsylvania, along with a self-identified “rogue” Gospel Mime who no longer performs in the church, this thesis serves to investigate two contrasting styles, or paradigms, of Gospel Mime: the mainstream style of anointed ministry, as it is understood and popularized within the Black church, and an alternative style that reinterprets the practice and actively acknowledges mainstream Gospel Mime as patriarchal and monolithic.
-By examining the performative and pedagogical ways in which the art form of Gospel Mime reappropriates entertainment outside of the African American music continuum and infuses it with innovative religious and spiritual expression, this thesis serves to highlight the social significance of Gospel Mime in the Black community.
+Gospel Mime: My Master’s Thesis, “Gospel Mime: Anointed Ministry, Afrocentrism, and Gender in Black Gospel Performance,” examines the unique praise and worship practice of gospel mime within the African American Church community.
+Gospel mime combines popular gospel music with the theatrical medium of miming.
+One of the most recent forms of praise song and dance to emerge in Black congregations nation-wide, gospel mime was formally introduced into worship services in Pittsburgh, Pennsylvania in the early 1990s.
+As a ministry, gospel mime expands the line of liturgical song and dance, which has been an important part of Black Christian worship services since the 1970s, and has sparked debate about the role of dance and the body in worship practices.
+My thesis historicizes Black gospel performance within the framework of an African American music continuum in order to locate gospel mime as a nationally mediated and popularized circuit of Black expressive culture that produces meaning—both celebrated and contested—about race, religion, and gender.
+By investigating the history, social meanings, and embodied practices of gospel mime as an innovative outlet for creative spiritual expression rooted in traditional gospel practice, my thesis analyzes gospel mime as a set of aesthetic values and practices that articulate African American identities through sound and gesture.
+Based on research conducted with a gospel mime ministry at Bethlehem Baptist Church, in McKeesport, Pennsylvania, as well as with a self-identified “rogue” mime who no longer performs in the church, my thesis serves to investigate two contrasting styles, or paradigms, of gospel mime: the mainstream style of anointed ministry, as it is understood and popularized within the Black church, and an alternative style that reinterprets the practice.
+By examining the performative and pedagogical ways in which the art form of gospel mime re-appropriates entertainment outside of the African American music continuum and infuses it with innovative religious and spiritual expression, my thesis serves to highlight the social significance of gospel mime in the Black Christian community.